civiform/docs/docs/governance-and-management/project-management/on-call-guide/README.md

 Also join the CiviForm GitHub org ([https://github.com/civiform](https://github.com/civiform)).

-TODO: is this still true?

-NOTE: the mainline project repo existing under the `seattle-uat` GitHub org is temporary.
-Once Seattle no longer depends on deployment automation from the mainline repo you will only need to be an admin of https://github.com/civiform.

 #### Ensure you have visibility into comms

 * Join the CiviForm public Slack org (https://civiform.slack.com), [join link](https://join.slack.com/t/civiform/shared\_invite/zt-niap7ys1-RAICICUpDJfjpizjyjBr7Q)